 My favourite side dish to go with this is Able & Cole’s Braised Red Cabbage.
 Stunningly simple.

-- 2 small butternut squash, split in half through the stalk, seeds scooped out.
+- 2 small butternut squash, split in half, seeds scooped out.

 - 1 medium leek, finely sliced